 What is Pre-Seeding?

-Pre-seeding is when you plant seeds for your spring garden in the late fall or early winter.
+Pre-seeding is when you plant seeds for your spring garden in late fall or early winter.
 In essence, you plant the seeds for next year’s garden the year before.

 Often, when we grow our own seeds or buy seedlings from a plant nursery, the seeds have been germinated in “ideal” conditions where temperatures are high, conditions like rain and wind are not an issue and light is evenly diffused.
-When we then move these pampered seedlings outdoors, where temperatures are cooler, rain and wind batter the plants and sunlight is much stronger and direct, this can cause shock and damage to the seedlings.
-Hardening the seedlings off helps, but no matter how well you harden them off, there is still some stress to the seedlings’ systems, which delays their growth and production outside.
+When we then move these pampered seedlings outdoors where temperatures are cooler, rain and wind batter the plants and sunlight is much stronger and more direct, this can cause shock and damage to the seedlings.
+Hardening the seedlings off helps, but no matter how well you harden them off, there is still some stress to the seedlings’ systems, which delays their growth and production.

 How to Pre-Seed Your Garden

 Pre-seeding works best in areas where the weather stays consistently cold.
 This is because freezing and thawing of the soil will actually do more damage to the seeds than if the ground stays frozen.
 Also, pre-seeding works better in gardens that stay mostly dry.
-Gardens that tend to get swampy after normal rainfall, even for a short period, you may not be able to be pre-seeded as the standing water may rot the seeds.
+Gardens that tend to get swampy after normal rainfall, even for a short period, may not be able to be pre-seeded as the standing water may rot the seeds.

 After the seeds have been planted and watered, cover the beds with about an inch of straw or mulch.
 This will help keep the ground frozen in case of an unexpected thaw.